Data aggregation, and analysis to spark Technology for the Public Interest

 On average our AI-powered analyzer inspects around 4,000 potential grants every week and organizes them under one or many UN SDGs.

 We offer the opportunity for Private Companies, Private Foundations, and Local Government to publish grants in our System.
-Today we allow Bulk Uploads via CSV file ingest and expect to have a documented API by Q1 of 2021.
+Today we allow uploads of a large number of grants (Bulk Uploads) via CSV file ingest and expect to have a documented API by Q1 of 2021.

 Please contact us if you are interested in bulk uploads.